Chachapoyas Airport

 VFR

-Chachapoyas Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 7,000 feet and 10 miles or greater visibility.
-Note: This observation is 11.3 hours old and conditions may have changed.
+Chachapoyas Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 3,000 feet and 10 miles or greater visibility.

 Wind Analysis